 It follows, therefore, that in order to provide stable, repeatable readings, the environment in which the measurements are made must be completely stable and repeatable.

-For this reason, the AP-7000 is constructed with a matt black aluminium sleeve and end cap that enclose the sensing electrodes and provide a closed, constant condition, non reflective measurement chamber.
+For this reason, the Aquaprobes are constructed with a matt black aluminium sleeve and end cap that enclose the sensing electrodes and provide a closed, constant condition, non reflective measurement chamber.